 - the file is unlinked on the site where the file is hosted.

 - the file is only linked from pages that are excluded either via robots.txt rules, or by crawler exclude patterns.
 Remember that the crawler must be able to find a path of links to follow from one of the seed URLs to the final page and robots.txt and exclude patterns can prevent the crawler from reaching the final page.

 - a parent page that links to the URL resulting in an error (in which case the URL to the document of interest wasn't extracted)

-- it's possible that a domain level alias is causing Funnelback to requst the URL on a different domain which can sometimes result in an error.
+- a domain level alias causing Funnelback to requst the page on a different domain which can sometimes result in an error.